Ramanan (film)

 Ramanan is a 1967 Indian Malayalam-language romantic musical film written, directed and produced by D. M. Pottekkat.
 It is an adaptation of Ramanan (1936), a poem by Changampuzha Krishna Pillai.
 The film stars Prem Nazir and Sheela.
 Madhu, Kottayam Chellappan, Kamaladevi, Meenakumari, Ramu Kariat, Adoor Bhasi, Usha Kumari and Manavalan Joseph play other important roles.
-The film was noted for its technical brilliance and for being the adaptation of an immortal poetical work, but was a box office flop.
+The film was noted for its technical merit and for being the adaptation of an enduring poetical work, but it was a box-office flop.